jaredfin/SikuliXRobotLibrary/README.md

 7. Run the demo calculator test suite.

+  i.
+Do the following in command prompt:

+      cd C:\SikuliXRobotLibrary
+      jybot -d LOGS -i Demotest demo\calc_test_suite

+      * if successful, this should run the test

       *** Settings ***
       Documentation     Calculator test suite for the common operations.
 Does not use patterns as parameters in the keywords but uses offsets of regions instead
       Library           SikuliXRobotLibrary